YuwenHuang0/YuwenHuang0.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I'm an information theorist whose work sits squarely in data science's core pillars—statistics, machine learning (ML), and optimization.
-I design probabilistic and combinatorial models that yield provable, scalable inference and decision-making.
-One line develops graphical-model tools (e.g., Bethe partition functions and graph covers) that connect counting, learning, and optimization—techniques widely used across modern ML.
-A complementary line studies quantum-enhanced computation, where tensor-network methods and distributed quantum systems act as data-centric accelerators for large-scale inference and optimization.
-Together, these efforts aim at reliable analytics that align with DSA's mission to unify statistics, ML, and optimization for real-world impact.
+welcome!
+I am an information theorist in statistics, optimization, and combinatorics.
+I develop graphical-model and quantum-enabled methods—Bethe/graph-cover tools, tensor networks, distributed quantum systems—for provable, scalable inference and optimization, with applications in machine learning (ML).

 Research interests